Jara555/Proteins/README.md

 ### Running

-To run the code with the standardconfiguration (e.g. protein HHPHHHPH) use the following instruction:
+To run the program with the standardconfigurations use the following instructions:

 ```
 python proteins.py -a <algorithm> -p <protein> -d <dimensions> -i <iterations> -c <csv>